aahmad94/jumpstart/_posts/2017-05-19-jumpstart-step-1-hw-twosum.markdown

 ---
 layout: post
-title: jumpstart step 1 hw two_sum
+title: jumpstart 1 hw two sum
 date: 2017-05-19 03:00:00
 ---
 <h3>Define a method, #two_sum, that accepts an array and a target sum (integer) as arguments.</h3>